Republic of the Rio Grande: Defeat

 After the defeat at Saltillo, General Canales secretly entered negotiations with General Arista and on November 6, 1840, Antonio Canales surrendered at Camargo.
 Canales soon accepted a position as an officer in Santa Anna's army.
 As part of conditions of surrender, no harm would come to the property or safety of former members of the republic.
 The Republic's debts would be assumed as well.
 A few days after Canales's surrender, President Cardenas and other officials entered Laredo to officially surrender.

 Flag of the republic

 The flag of the Republic of the Rio Grande has a blue hoist with three white stars run evenly along the hoist.
 The three stars represent the three states that seceded: Coahuila, Nuevo León, and Tamaulipas.
-The fly is split into three horizontal bands of white, red, and black.
+The fly is split into three bands, one white, one red, and one black.

 Legacy

 Remnants of the republic's effect can be seen in: